Businesses, both big and small, operate and generate large volumes of information. Data that is analyzed wisely can be the key to business success.

 Source: Amadeus

-When companies have the ability to analyze high amounts of information associated with their business and the market in general, they can create a complete picture of the customer journey.
+When companies have the ability to analyse business data and massive amounts of information associated with their business and the market in general, they can create a complete picture of the customer journey.

 For instance, you’ll know how people get to know the brand, what they buy, why they do it, how they shop, at what time, from which device, why they abandon the carts, and what makes them choose a brand again and again.